RobinMeis/MITMsmtp/README.md

 If you want to get the full message, you have to enable logging.

 ### Logging
 Running `MITMsmtp --log logdir` will enable logging.
 Please make sure that the directory exists.
 MITMsmtp will create n+1 files while n is the amount of received messages.
 Each mail will be written into a new file like it has been received.
-Additionally all received credentials are stored in credentials.log.
+Additionally all received credentials are stored in `credentials.log`.

+### Encryption
+Some clients fallback to unencrypted mode if you don't offer SSL/TLS.
+Always make sure to test this!
+For clients which don't fallback, you may want to test the encrypted mode.
+Please keep in mind, that a correctly configured client won't be vulnerable to this attack.
+You will be unable to fake a trusted certificate for a validated common name and thus the client will stop connection before sending credentials.
+However some clients don't implement proper certificate validation.
+This is where this attack starts.

+To run MITMsmtp in encrypted mode you need a certificate and the according key.
+You can use the example in certs/.
+For some clients you might need to generate own certificates to bypass certain validation steps.

+To use MITMsmtp with the example certificates run `MITMsmtp --certfile certs/MITMsmtp.crt --keyfile certs/MITMsmtp.key`.

 To use mitm-smtp as a transparent SMTP Proxy, enable forwarding mode...
 ``sysctl -w net.ipv4.ip_forward=1``